alanjfs/sequentity/README.md

 registry.clear();
 ```

-And that's about it as far as Sequentity goes, have a look at the [EnTT Wiki](https://github.com/skypjack/entt/wiki) for more about EnTT.
+And that's about it as far as Sequentity goes, have a look at the [EnTT Wiki](https://github.com/skypjack/entt/wiki) along with [my notes](https://github.com/alanjfs/entt/wiki) for more about EnTT.
 Have fun!

 </details>